-Exactly what alarm instances you see on the alarm-summary page and how those instances are presented in the Web client's tree view depend not only on the server to which you're connected, but on a set of preferences you set on the Preferences page.
-This section explains the procedure for setting preferences and discusses how your settings affect what you see in the alarm-summary window.
+Exactly which alarm instances you see on the alarm-summary page and how those instances are presented in the Web client's tree view depend not only on the server to which you're connected, but on a set of preferences you set on the Preferences page.
+This section explains how to set preferences and discusses how your settings affect what you see in the alarm-summary window.